pslisko/performa365docs/docs/howto/manage_business_entities.rst

 About Business Entities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Business Entities represent organizations or organization units used in the learning process.
-Typically, here you can manage your organization hierarchy as well as add all organization where education takes place externally.
+Business Entities represent organizations (companies) or organization units (departments, offices) used in the learning process.
+Typically, here you can manage your organization hierarchy as well as add external organizations if you use them in your education process.
+Addititionally, if your organization is part of a group of companies, such business group can also be added here.

+In total, this module supports 3 levels of business entities:
+* Business group
+* Business entity
+* Organization unit

+Entity on each level can have unlimited number of parents so there is no practical limit on organisation hierarchy.

 Add a Business Entity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^